tianao1105/Tianao_Familiar_MDDN242/README.md

 ### Movements or aesthetics

-- Pixel art — the constraint forces every detail to be deliberate.
+- Pixel art.
+The constraint forces every detail to be deliberate.
 Low resolution as a style choice, not a limitation.

 ---

 ## Familiar

 Wickman is a pixel-art RPG warrior who lives in the browser.
-He fights monsters, levels up, and reacts to whoever's watching — or not watching.
+He fights monsters, levels up, and reacts to whoever's watching, or not watching.

 ### Name & identity